 Nature of the Adhesive

-Determine that the adhesive is pressure sensitive and permanent.
-Examine the label to ensure that the adhesive is applied in a uniform layer and free from bubbles and foreign matter.
+Ensure the adhesive complies with clause 5.3.

 Adhesion Strength

-Determine the adhesion strength of the labels using the test procedures in clauses 9.6.1 through 9.6.8.
-For labels required to withstand the printed circuit board process, the additional tests in clause 9.6.11 shall also be performed.
-For labels subject to solvents or detergents, the additional tests in clauses 9.6.9 or 9.6.10 need to be performed as appropriate for the application.
+Determine the adhesion strength of the labels by selecting tests from the test procedures in clause 5.6 relevant to the expected conditions the label may be subjected to over its lifecycle.
+An item marked with intrusive markings may not require tests for adhesion strength.

-See Annex A or consult application standard for recommended or required minimum adhesive strength values.
+See clauses 5.6.3 and 5.6.4 or consult the application standard for recommended or required minimum adhesive strength values.

-Although the test requirements specify stainless steel test panels, these adhesion tests should also be conducted using the target substrate to assure appropriate performance.
+Although the test requirements specify stainless steel test panels, these adhesion tests should also be conducted using the target substrate to ensure appropriate performance.
 For example, rough or textured surfaces may require increases in adhesive thickness.

-Abrasion
+Additional Testing

-Labels shall be tested as specified in clause 9.7
+Table 6-1 identifies suggested additional tests.